Spetsnaz-Dev/fleek/README.md

 ## output_logs.log

 `output_logs.log` contains some logs recorded during my development and testing phase.
 These logs demonstrate that if a task fails, it is automatically retries using exponential backoff.

+## A concise summary of key logs, issues, and events encountered during the development of this assignment:

+- Resolved **Pydantic v2 breaking changes** by replacing `BaseSettings` import with `pydantic_settings` and installing `pydantic-settings` package.
+- Encountered multiple Alembic/SQLModel error:
+  - SQLModel couldn't handle `Dict` type for the `parameters` field in the `Job` model.
+Fixed by using: `sa_column=Column(JSON, nullable=True)`
+    and importing SQLAlchemy's `JSON` type.
+- Skipped Alembic migrations for now(Got too much frustrated regarding it's setup):
+- Fixed issues with environment variables not loading.
+- Resolved `asyncio`-related runtime errors.